Contact Us Today (424) 372-3112

 California Penal Code 1203.3 defines early termination of probation:

-It's important to note that while PC 1203.3 gives the court authority to grant early release from probation “at any time,” judges will need to see actual proof you have already successfully completed at least 12 months of probation before they will consider early termination.
+It's important to note that while PC 1203.3 gives the court authority to grant early release from probation “at any time,” judges will need to see actual proof you have already completed at least 12 months of probation before they will consider early termination.

 Eligibility Requirements for Early Termination of Probation